luminaut-org/luminaut/README.md

 [report]
-console = true  # Rich STDOUT console output json = false  # JSON lines output, written to STDOUT.
+console = true  # Rich STDOUT console output json = false  # JSON lines output, written to STDOUT. json_file = "luminaut.json"  # JSON lines output, written to a file.
+If omitted will write to stdout html = false  # HTML output, written to a file.
+Disabled by default. html_file = "luminaut.html"  # Path is required if html is true

 [tool.aws]
 enabled = true  # Enable the AWS tool, requires the configuration of AWS credentials.